Delete an Asset

 If you delete the asset after seven days, you can’t reuse its name, business group name, account ID, and version.
 A delete after seven days is known as a soft delete.
 After seven days, if you want to reuse the asset name, choose a new version number or put the asset in a different business group.

-A policy asset cannot be deleted if it is applied to any managed API instances.
-The APIs using this policy tab on the policy asset’s page shows which API instances have that policy applied.
-You can use API Manager to remove the policy from the instances, and then you can delete the policy.
+You cannot delete a policy asset that is applied to any managed API instances.
+On the policy asset’s page, the APIs using this policy tab shows which API instances have that policy applied.
+Use API Manager to remove the policy from the instances, and then delete the policy.